Dishonesty Legal Test in MPTS/GMC Proceedings

 What is Dishonesty in Regulatory Law?

 See GMC v Krishnan EWHC 2892 (Admin) which holds that Ivey judgment, below, is good law in professional conduct tribunals.
-The case did not provide any guidance as to how the case of Ivey case should be applied in GMC regulatory cases.
+The case did not provide any guidance as to how the case of Ivey should be applied in GMC regulatory cases.
+This was further confirmed in the case of Uwen v General Medical Council EWHC 3483 (Admin) (December 2019).
+Here is discussion on the Ivey judgment:

 **NEW JUDGMENT ON DISHONESTY Ivey (Appellant) v Genting Casinos (UK) Ltd t/a Crockfords (Respondent) UKSC 67, on appeal from EWCA Civ 1093.